sanjaymaniam/kindler/README.md

 3. There!
 Your titles are printed on terminal.

 To Do:
-- Sort highlights by location and datetime.
+- Sort highlights by location and/or datetime.
 - Avoid extra delimeter in getLines() by indexing properly.
 - Build importAsJSON for webapps.